mlombera94/mlombera94.github.io/_posts/2020-1-25-SQL_node_js.md

 ```

 ## Insert data
 The next step is to insert the mock data into our MySQL table.
 Let's do this by creating a variable to store MySQL query that will be used within the **app.js** file.
-Make sure the name of the table you are inserting the data matches the table within your databases you connected to earlier.
+Make sure the name of the table you are inserting the data in matches the table within the database you connected to earlier.

 Copy/paste the following code below the previous code.
 ```javascript
 var q = 'INSERT INTO users (first_name, last_name, email, created_at) VALUES ?';
 ```

 The final step is to insert the data using the `conn.query()` function.
-With an `if` statement, let's verify whether the data insertion was successful or not by returning either `err` or `result`.
+Create a function to verify whether the data insertion was successful or not by returning either the `err` or the `result`.

 Copy/paste the following code below the previous code.
 ```javascript